James7688/RAT/README.md

 Running the Server
 Open a terminal or command prompt.

-Run the server script:
-'''python rat_server.py
-ollow the prompts to enter the server IP address and port number.
+Follow the prompts to enter the server IP address and port number.

 The server will start listening for incoming connections.
 Ensure no firewall restrictions block the chosen port.